kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 - [`Test Cases/main/MyAdmin/VisualTestingTwins`](Scripts/main/MyAdmin/VisualTestingTwins/Script1627089269407.groovy)

 You will execute the Test Case only once.
-The Test Case will visit the 2 URLs as one batch soon create a HTML report.
+The Test Case will visit the 2 URLs as one batch.
+And it creates a HTML report.

 #### (2) The "store" directory

-You will get 1 directory named in the format of `yyyyMMdd_hhmmss`.
-The directory will look like this:
+The Test Case creates a directory named in the format of `yyyyMMdd_hhmmss`.
+The directory looks like this:

 ```
 $ tree store